-The Method Compound Databases pane displays the compound databases in the method.
+The Method Compound Databases pane displays the compounds in the method.
 The application uses these databases to identify the compounds in the samples.
-You cannot edit the compound database list from the Acquisition mode.
+You cannot edit the compound databases list from the Acquisition mode.

 The Sample Definition page opens.
 See Defining a Sample List.